 Resilience is the capacity of individuals, communities, institutions, businesses, and systems to survive, adapt, and grow as the challenges of climate change, natural disasters, and a growing population impact our outdated infrastructure and environment.
 Often, resilience is seen primarily as a response to a disaster, but here in the Bay Area, we are addressing long-term vulnerabilities and pressures that residents and communities experience every day.
 These issues are deeply intertwined with housing, health, income disparity, and social justice, which is why resilience is also about breaking down silos.
 It’s a multidisciplinary and collaborative approach that brings together local and regional support to leave a legacy of a better, stronger, safer Bay for everyone to enjoy.

 The Bay Area Challenge began with a research phase, as the teams explored the Bay Area, looking closely at places nominate by the community as especially vulnerable to the threats of sea level rise, severe storms, flooding, and earthquakes.
 Throughout the fall of 2017, the 10 Design Teams explored the Bay Area to study the intricacies of our unique region, from the effects of gentrification to the impacts of climate change, regional transportation challenges, and the unique cultural history of our communities.
-In January, each team was matched by our Research Advisory Committee with a site in our region.
-Over the past four months, the Design Teams and community partners have been developing their solutions for tackling sea level rise and creating resiliency.
-The teams will reveal their innovative designs on May 17, culminating with a two day event that both celebrates the exciting new work and creates a lift off for the work needed to make these designs a reality.
+In January 2018, each team was matched by our Research Advisory Committee with a site in our region.
+Over the next four months, the Design Teams and community partners developed their solutions for tackling sea level rise and creating resiliency.
+Finally in May 2018 the Teams each revealed their innovative designs at a two day event that both celebrated the exciting new work and created a lift off for the work that must happen in the future to make these designs a reality.

 Resilient by Design is made up of nine unique Design Teams committed to developing creative, community-driven solutions for building a resilient future for the Bay Area.
 Meet our Design Teams and learn more here.